-Jim counsels domestic and foreign businesses and individuals, helping with cybersecurity and privacy issues and operational and strategic relationships and transactions through his focus on manufacturing, technology, education and services industries.
-In addition to project-based engagements, he provides outside general counsel services.
-He assists clients with protection and monetization of intellectual property and technology services and products, using licenses and other commercialization and development agreements.
+Jim counsels domestic and foreign businesses and individuals, helping with cybersecurity and data privacy issues and operational and strategic relationships and transactions through his focus on manufacturing, technology, education and services industries.
+Jim's advertising clearance practice helps clients understand regulatory risks, potential concerns, and pitfalls – and works together with them to find an appropriate alternative, substantiate claims, and address challenges.
+He advises clients on issues as diverse as native advertising, Made in the USA claims, and compliance with product-specific labeling laws, as well as the FTC’s Endorsement and Testimonial Guidelines.
+His customs and import practice helps clients with various aspects of inbound international trade, including classification issues, duty disputes, tariff impositions (including under Section 201, 232, and 301), liquidated damages, penalty impositions, and seizures.
+Jim’s licensing practice focuses on assisting clients with protection and monetization of intellectual property and technology services and products, using licenses and other commercialization and development agreements.
 He also addresses software, web and mobile app opportunities and issues.

 Jim strives to improve each client’s position by understanding unique circumstances, challenges and objectives, and translating complex legal concepts into practical, meaningful guidance to promote thoughtful and well-informed decision making.

 Cybersecurity, Privacy and Data Protection